apexualscar/tfc-tacz-integration/README.md

 onto TerraFirmaCraft's iron progression.

 TACZ recipes all want `forge:ingots/iron`.
-TFC has no vanilla iron ingot, so none of them are craftable in a TFC world.
+TFC has no vanilla iron ingot, so none of them are craftable in TFC.

 Iron in TFC comes in seven tiers, from wrought iron to blue/red steel.
 This mod maps each gun, attachment, and iron-using ammo recipe onto that ladder: cheaper,